 - "primary producer" means a person engaged mainly in the production of-

 - (a) tobacco; or

 - (b) raw material for clothing or food derived from-

 - (i) agriculture; or

 - (ii) dairying; or

 - (iii) fishing; or

 - (iv) livestock production; or

 - (v) viticulture.

-- "primary production vehicle" see section 6.

-- "prime mover" means a motor vehicle designed to tow a semi trailer.

-- "quadaxle group" means a group of 4 axles with a horizontal distance between the centre lines of the outermost axles of more than 3.2 m but not more than 4.9 m. - "registration authority" means the authority that is responsible for registering vehicles. - "retractableaxle" means an axle that can be raised so the tyres on it do not touch the ground. - "road train" means a combination (other than a B-double) consisting of a motor vehicle towing at least 2 trailers (counting as one trailer a converter dolly supporting a semi-trailer).
+- "primary production vehicle" see section 6. - "prime mover" means a motor vehicle designed to tow a semi trailer. - "quadaxle group" means a group of 4 axles with a horizontal distance between the centre lines of the outermost axles of more than 3.2 m but not more than 4.9 m. - "rear overhang" see the Traffic Regulation 1962. - "rear overhang line" see the Traffic Regulation 1962. - "registration authority" means the authority that is responsible for registering vehicles. - "retractableaxle" means an axle that can be raised so the tyres on it do not touch the ground. - "road train" means a combination (other than a B-double) consisting of a motor vehicle towing at least 2 trailers (counting as one trailer a converter dolly supporting a semi-trailer).